RediSearch/RediSearch/docs/commands/ft.aggregate.md

   equivalent of HMGET against a Redis key, which when executed over millions of keys, amounts to very high processing times.

+  It is possible to add multiple `load` steps.
+Attributes that are only used for reply and not for query processing, can be load after the results were filtered or limited.
+The attributes will be loaded only for returned results instead for all results.

 * **GROUPBY {nargs} {property}**: Group the results in the pipeline based on one or more properties.
   Each group should have at least one reducer (See below), a function that handles the group entries, either counting them, or performing multiple aggregate operations (see below).